iterative/dvc.org/content/docs/user-guide/data-management/index.md

 ## Data Versioning

-DVC brings [version control] to data science.
-Specifically, the metafiles in your repo can be handled with standard [Git workflows] (commits, branching, pull requests, etc.).
+DVC enables [version control] for data science.
+But DVC does not actually implement versioning features!
+Instead, DVC focuses on codification, generating small [metafiles] that you can handle with standard [Git workflows] (commits, branching, pull requests, etc.).
 This way machine learning teams can apply mature software engineering practices.

 ![Versioned ML project](/img/versioned-project.png) _Navigate versions with Git commits_

+The resulting projects are neatly organized in the "space dimension", having only the files and directories needed at the time and without complicated, ad hoc file names like `2022-10-20_linear-model_v2-Carl`.
+Project versions live in the "time dimension" ([Git history]).

 <admon icon="book">